Our History and Approach

 Each year our staff team is made up of teachers, college students, parents, and professionals, many of whom return summer after summer.
 Nature Camps staff have extensive backgrounds in environmental education, adventure education, and natural crafts.
 Every staff member is dedicated to embodying and uplifting our values and philosophies and following our Operational Guidelines.
 Nature Camps counselors are an innovative, creative, competent staff, who enjoy providing excellent instruction, leadership, and guidance to children—placing value upon the inestimable worth of everyone.
 Our camper to counselor ratio is approximately 4:1.

 All counselors are certified Lifeguards with CPR for the Professional Rescuer and Basic First Aid.
-They are also certified in Wilderness First Aid (WFA) or as Wilderness First Responders (WFR).
-Counselors receive additional training in Ropes Course Facilitation, Canoe Paddling and Rescue Techniques, Natural Crafts, and Outdoor Initiatives.
+Teen adventure leaders are also certified in Wilderness First Aid (WFA) or as Wilderness First Responders (WFR).
+Counselors receive additional training in Canoe Paddling and Rescue Techniques, Natural Crafts, and Outdoor Initiatives.
 All staff members have passed criminal background checks.

 Nature Camps’ leadership team is the core of our administrative staff.
 They are responsible for planning, implementing, as well as teaching.
 Their commitment to Nature Camps’ values and philosophies, as well as to education and the environment, sets the standard for the entire Nature Camps community.